-- Budget process: The Company prepared an annual budget submitted to the Board for approval detailing the investments, expenses and other accounts, which was approved in the first quarter of 2023. - IT Investment: During the fourth quarter of 2022, the Company approved the IT plan which encompasses investments in equipment and software, additional headcount, training the users, engaging user support providers, as well as establishing policies and procedures for the IT organization structure, including controls over the definition, acquisition, installation, configuration, integration, and maintenance of the IT infrastructure.
+- IT Investment: During the fourth quarter of 2022, the Company approved the IT plan which encompasses investments in equipment and software, additional headcount, training the users, engaging user support providers, as well as establishing policies and procedures for the IT organization structure, including controls over the definition, acquisition, installation, configuration, integration, and maintenance of the IT infrastructure.
 The Company plans to address training with material in development with our third-party provider.
-The Company developed a Data Security Policy and the Access Control Policy that is currently under implementation, together with training designed to the users (under development with our third party provider) to operate in the enhanced IT environment with the view to ensure the ITGC controls are effective. - Code of ethics: Sigma is committed to operate with integrity.
+The Company has developed a Data Security Policy and the Access Control Policy that once approved will be implemented in 2023, together with training designed to the users (under development with our third party provider) to operate in the enhanced IT environment with the view to ensure the ITGC controls are effective. - Code of ethics: Sigma is committed to operate with integrity.
 The Company is in the process of strengthening the Code of Ethics at all levels and jurisdictions.
-The Portuguese version of the Code of Ethics will soon be disseminated to all employees, with training sessions to be rolled out, aimed to reach all employees across all jurisdictions during 2023, as part of the process of building a culture of controls and compliance.
+The Portuguese version of the Code of Ethics will soon be disseminated to all employees, with training sessions to be rolled out, aimed to reach all employees across all jurisdictions during 2023, as part of the process of building a culture of controls and compliance. - Financial statements closing schedule: The Company will develop with the assistance of external providers a detailed financial statements closing schedule identifying all activities, owners, and reviewers to control the preparation, completion and quality of its quarterly and annual financial statements closing processes.